reece-iriye/PQR-Conversions/README.md

 The shell script will iterate through each subdirectory at level 1 of the specified root directory and run the `form_complex_pqr.py` script with each subdirectory as the `--directory` argument.

-This script is intended to be used after running the jobs for creating the separate protein `.pqr` files and ligand `.pqr` files in the exact same directory.
+This shell script is intended to be used after running the jobs for creating the separate protein `.pqr` files and ligand `.pqr` files in the exact same directory.